kilban13/merge_sort/README.md

 # merge_sort
-Merg sort C programming code...
+Merg sort C programming code with data structure

 <h3>Merge Sort</h3>
 The basic steps of a d&c algorithm can be boiled down to these three steps:<br><br>